Ivanfisher/C_Sharp_Projects/README.md

 # C_Sharp_Projects
-This repository is for projects from The Tech Academy's C# course.
+This repository is for projects from The Tech Academy's C# and .Net course.